jayfreestone/limelight.js/README.md

 A tiny (and fast) JavaScript plugin that creates a spotlight around any element on the page.

+** Deprecated, kept for historical purposes.
+May revist in future. **

 ## Docs

 ### Installation